gyu29/Pump-and-Dumper/README.md

 # Pump-and-Dumper
 Solana Pump and Dumper

-Overview
+## Overview

-The Solana Token Trader is a Python-based script for performing token trading on the Solana blockchain.
+The Solana Token Pump and Dumper is a Python-based script for performing token trading on the Solana blockchain.
 It supports token swaps, balance monitoring, and auto-trading functionalities like setting profit targets and stop losses.

 ## Features: